oxinabox/oxinabox.github.io/_drafts/Strings-Types-in-Julia.md

 [LegacyStrings.jl](https://github.com/JuliaArchive/LegacyStrings.jl) also provides unicode string types, however, I believe it is being maintained primarily for compatibility reasons.
 Most things in JuliaArchive are not being maintained, and I suspect LegacyStrings will join them after julia 1.0.
+Also as mentioned above one can use  [StringEncodings.jl](https://github.com/nalimilan/StringEncodings.jl) to convert between basdically any string encodings and the UTF-8 as implemented by `Base.String` during IO, if you just want to avoid the whole question (and just want the mostly good enough `Base.String`).